New measures to mitigate the risk of polio transmission to Australia

 Polio – New measures for visa applicants

-If you have spent a period of 28 days or longer on after 5 May 2014 in Afghanistan, Cameroon, Equatorial Guinea, Ethiopia, Iraq, Israel, Nigeria, Pakistan, Somalia or Syria, or any combination of these countries, you should provide your polio vaccination certificate.
+If you have spent a period of 28 days or longer on after 5 May 2014 in Afghanistan, Democratic Republic of Congo, Kenya, Nigeria, Pakistan, Somalia or Syria, or any combination of these countries, you should provide your polio vaccination certificate.
 If you are lodging a new application, this should be provided at the time you apply.

 Applicants attending a medical appointment with a panel physician should bring their vaccination certificate to the medical appointment.